agabrys/k8s-learn/README.md

    ```
    The Counter service is configured to returns a number of deployments with the `app=nginx` label

+The cluster needs a few seconds (30-60) to provision all pods, so please wait a moment before you start going through the demo steps.

 ## Demo

 Use the following steps to verify that the integration between the Kubernetes controller and the Counter service works properly.